When it comes to getting in shape, tracking your body fat percentage can often be more insightful than focusing solely on the number on the scale.

 As a running coach, I’ve seen firsthand how understanding your body composition—specifically fat versus muscle mass—can give you a clearer picture of your fitness progress.

-So, while the scale may not budge, your body composition could improve significantly.
+So, while the scale may not budge, you might actually be making big changes to your body composition.
 That’s why monitoring your fat-to-muscle ratio gives a more accurate picture of your progress than just looking at your weight.

 In this article, we’ll dive into body fat percentage, why it matters, and the best ways to measure it.